Veixer/cryptopals/README.md

 Cryptopals challenges done in C#.

 This is a .NET 6.0 console application.
 It returns results from challenges to console.
-Code for Challenges can be found from files Set1.cs
+Code for Challenges 1-8 from the first set can be found from file Set1.cs